-Being the Canon camera Geek, you might assume that I'd say if it aint Canon it aint worth buying.
+Being the Canon camera Geek, you would assume that I'd say if it aint Canon it aint worth buying.
 Nope!
 Not in the case of the Canon 5D battery grip.
 The truth is the Canon 5D was first released in August of 2005.
 That's ancient history in terms of digital photography.

 I started with the original Canon 511 batteries when I purchased my 5D but have always used the 511A batteries since then in my 5D.
 The grip is very versatile.
 The BG-E4 actually accepts two 511, 511A, 512, or 514 lithium batteries.

 Now I buy strictly the Non-Canon batteries for spares and if I were buying a battery grip for my Canon 5D, it would be one of the cheaper alternatives that still get positive reviews from consumers.

 There are not too many of these particular Canon camera accessories still available.
 The Canon 5D was introduced into the market late in 2005.
 At the time of this writing the Canon-made BG-E4 grips cost about 3 times as much as the third-party manufacturers version of this grip.